Thousands join nationalist march on Polish Independence Day

+“We are proud and happy to be Polish and to have an independent state and we want to celebrate that,” said Miroslawa Dobiasz, 64, who drove with her family from Tarnobrzeg in the southeast.

+Warsaw resident Hanna Grabek, 28, said she wasn’t afraid to bring her 5-year-old daughter Maja to the event because “we are home on our own turf and we feel safe.
+Nothing bad has ever happened to us here.”

-Warsaw Mayor Rafal Trzaskowski, a liberal who opposes the event, said at a news conference that he was relieved that the march avoided the violence of past years but was still disturbed by the anti-Ukrainian and anti-EU messsages.
+Warsaw Mayor Rafal Trzaskowski, a liberal who opposes the event, said at a news conference that he was relieved that it avoided the violence of past years but was still disturbed by the anti-Ukrainian and anti-EU messages.

-Many people carried Poland’s white-and-red flag, while a few held banners of the far-right National Radical Camp depicting a falanga, a far-right symbol dating to the 1930s of a stylized hand with a sword.

-Some marcherschanted anti-LGBT slogans, including “Stop Rainbow Propaganda,” according to the Gazeta Wyborcza newspaper.
+Many people carried Poland’s white-and-red flag, and some threw smoke flares.
+A few held banners of the far-right National Radical Camp depicting a falanga, a far-right symbol dating to the 1930s of a stylized hand with a sword.
+Some chanted anti-LGBT slogans, including “Stop Rainbow Propaganda.”
+Others also yelled angry slogans against Russian President Vladimir Putin.

-This year’s Independence March took place under the slogans “Poland as a nation-state” and “Strong Nation.
-Great Poland.”

 A large number of police officers were deployed and kept a group of anti-fascist counter-protesters separated from the march participants to avoid clashes.

-One activist holding an LGBT flag, Dominik Gasiorowski, said an officer grabbed him and removed him and others who were chanting that they have the right to demonstrate.
+One activist holding an LGBT flag, Dominik Gasiorowski, said an officer removed him and others who were chanting that they have the right to demonstrate.
 They were told their gathering was illegal.

-At a separate location in Warsaw, an anti-fascist gathering included people in colorful clothes beating drums.

 The Independence Day holiday celebrates the restoration of Poland’s national sovereignty in 1918, at the end of World War I and after 123 years of foreign rule.
 Across Poland, events were held to mark the day, including singing the national anthem in public and a ceremony led by President Andrzej Duda at the Tomb of the Unknown Soldier.